m-jim-d/pet-code/README.md

-## Python Files for the Physics Engine Tutorial (PET) Walkthrough:
+## Physics Engine Tutorial (PET):

 Please refer to the installation instructions provided on the website:

 https://m-jim-d.github.io/pet/

     or

 https://pet.triquence.org/

-## Script Organization

-The codebase consists of both executable scripts and supporting module files.
+The codebase consists of both executable Python scripts and supporting module files.

 This progression, originally a series of assignments, shows how the codebase evolves from simple PyGame demonstrations and 1D physics (air track) to 2D physics (air table) and multiplayer games.
 The A15 modules form a reusable framework that supports multiple physics implementations, from basic circular collisions to Box2D integration.